aleprada/viper_plugin_android_triage/README.md

 ![step2](./images/step2a_yara_workflow.jpg)

-Yara has several hits, including the libjiagu packer.
+Yara returns several hits, including the libjiagu packer.
 This information could be useful in case of needing to unpack the sample.

-After running Yara, we will check how the APK as made.
-We will use apkid which is able to indentify many compilers, packers and obfuscators.
+After running Yara, we will check how the APK is made.
+We will use apkid which is able to identify many compilers, packers and obfuscators.

 ```bash